mirror-media/major-tom-go/v2/README.md

 5. List the supported resource
 6. Show the current deployment info

-These operation should be supported services in all stages of all projects in the end, but the **initial implementation** will only support the `mittor-tv` project and change of image tag.
+These operation should be supported services in all stages of all projects in the end, but the **initial implementation** will only support the `tv` project and change of image tag.

+All projects, including `readr`, `weekly`, and `tv` will be supported at the end.

 ## API Design Proposal